hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Simple as a starting point for our DNS architecture: Good when we're not aware of how our traffic patterns are
 		- Simple with a somewhat even spread of requests (TTL is very important here to avoid the issue below)
 	- Cons:
-		- No performance control (It isn't a LB architecture): if a big organization caches an IP @, all its users will query a single IP
+		- No performance control (It'sn't a LB architecture): if a big organization caches an IP @, all its users will query a single IP
 		- No healthcheck: if a resource behind an IP @ fail, it will continue sending requests to it
 - Failover Routing policy:
 	- It enhances "Simple Routing" policy
 	- It's a single Primary record + a single Secondary record with the same name
 	- It (primary and second records) can contain multiple values (IP addresses) or a single AWS resource as an alias type record
 	- They support healthcheck (calculated healthchecks if primary record contains multiple values?)
-	- Queries will resolve to the primary unless it is unhealthy:
+	- Queries will resolve to the primary unless It's unhealthy:
 	- Queries will resolve to the secondary if the primary is unhealthy
 	- The secondary records cold provide emergency resources during failures:
 		- E.g., an S3 static website that presents a maintenance page